 To celebrate Tom’s contribution to the field of vision science, and to reflect his wide interests, the Tom Troscianko Award funds attendance at ECVP while encouraging innovative science and interesting travel.
 A maximum of £2000 may be awarded towards such travel in conjunction with ECVP and subject to agreement by the meeting organizers.

-Applications are welcome from early career scientists undertaking a PhD or with a maximum of 5 year post-PhD experience.
+Applications are welcome from early career scientists undertaking a PhD or with a maximum of 5-year post-PhD experience.
 To be eligible for an award the applicant must visit at least one location (preferably more), in addition to that of the intended ECVP meeting.
 The additional activities can be for purposes of the candidate’s choosing but they should be of a scientific nature.
-Examples of visits include but are by no means limited to: collecting samples, observing a natural phenomenon, visiting a collection / museum, collecting data, and laboratory visits.
+Examples of visits include but are by no means limited to the following: collecting samples, observing a natural phenomenon, visiting a collection/museum, collecting data, and laboratory visits.
 The additional visit(s) may be to any location(s), and would normally occur either immediately before, or after, the conference, or both.
-If the proposal requires unusual access to facilities (including laboratory visits) a letter of agreement from the custodian / lab leader must be attached to the application.
+If the proposal requires unusual access to facilities (including laboratory visits) a letter of agreement from the custodian/lab leader must be attached to the application.
 While the actual funding will be awarded in advance of the trip, award holders will be invited to receive a (nominal) presentation at the ECVP business meeting and to supply a short written report to be displayed on the AVA’s website.